FuzionView/FV-Docs/source/openfv.rst

 https://uumpt.sharedgeo.net

 Click the link to login or register.
-If you have not been assigned an ID, select the Register option.

 .. figure:: /_static/login1.png
    :alt: The FuzionView landing page
    :class: with-border

-   *FuzionView Landing Page*
+   *FuzionView Login Page*

+If you have not been assigned an ID, select the Register option.

 .. figure:: /_static/Register1.png
    :alt: The FuzionView registration link